-The following table sets forth selected quarterly data for the years ended December 31, 2013 and 2012.
+The following table sets forth selected quarterly data for the years ended December 31, 2014 and 2013.
+Certain amounts have been revised from those previously reported in the Company's quarterly reports on Form 10-Q in order to present the results of the GMP Sale as discontinued operations.
 The operating results are not indicative of results for any future period.